httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

-Implementations using this extended CONNECT to bootstrap WebSockets do not do the processing of the {{!RFC6455}} Sec-WebSocket-Key and Sec-WebSocket-Accept headers as that functionality has been superceded by the :protocol pseudo-header.
+Implementations using this extended CONNECT to bootstrap WebSockets do not do the processing of the {{!RFC6455}} Sec-WebSocket-Key and Sec-WebSocket-Accept headers as that functionality has been superseded by the :protocol pseudo-header.

 The Sec-WebSocket-Version, Origin {{!RFC6454}}, Sec-WebSocket-Protocol,